SpartaTech/sparta-test-utils-junit5/README.md

 ### Assert exception message

-Let's you assert that teh exception being thrown is the one you're expecting also matching the message.
+It Lets you assert that teh exception being thrown is the one you're expecting also matching the message.

 * The first parameter is the exception you are expecting with the message that should happen.
 * The second parameter is a boolean indicating of the exception happened in the tested method should be thrown or swallowed.
 You can use true if you want to stop execution and in you annotation use @Test(expected=Exception), or false if you just want to assert this exception, and finish the test.